List of The Texas Chainsaw Massacre (franchise) characters: Benny

 An African-American ex-Marine and survivalist, Benny appears in Leatherface: The Texas Chainsaw Massacre III.
 After his jeep crashes into Michelle and Ryan's car, who were fleeing from Leatherface's family, Benny aids the two in trying to escape, successfully killing several members of the family.
 He appears very skilled at shooting his assault rifle and hand to hand combat.
 In the film, Benny, along with Michelle, survives and escapes, though in the alternate ending and Leatherface comics, he is murdered by Leatherface.
 He is portrayed by Ken Foree.

 Sara

 A young girl who appears in Leatherface: The Texas Chainsaw Massacre III.
 She had been travelling through Texas with her sisters and ended up getting trapped in the Sawyer family's territory after stopping to assist a man that they believed had been run over.
 Sara's sisters are quickly killed off and she is left alone, and evades the Sawyers but is unable to escape the swamp because they watch the roads.
-A week later, she meets Benny, and helps him escape from Leatherface, but she herself is killed by Leatherface and her remains are dumped into a bog.
+A week later, she meets Benny, and helps him escape from Leatherface, but she herself is killed by Leatherface using his chainsaw and her remains are dumped into a bog.
 She is portrayed by Toni Hudson.